 So there you have it.
 I've answered the thoughts and questions I hear most often, and I hope that it has helped demystify research for you.
 With any luck, you might even pass it on to your family, friends and that CTO.

 What do you think of user research?
-Have any questions for Emily and our team?
-Drop a comment below or get in touch with us via @hedgehoglabUXR.
+Have any questions for our team?
+Get in touch with us via @hedgehoglabUXR.